 The Department of Pharmacy Services, which includes the hospital and retail pharmacies, takes care of all medication needs on-site at Cancer Treatment Centers of America® (CTCA).

-Our retail pharmacy offers prescription medications and supplements, based on the recommendations of your oncologist, naturopathic clinician and/or pain management clinician.
-Service is prompt and courteous, and our retail pharmacy team works diligently to ensure that financial benefits are maximized through co-pay assistance programs and/or foundational assistance programs for patients who are eligible.
+Our retail pharmacy offers prescription medications and supplements based on the recommendations of your oncologist, surgeon, naturopathic clinician or other medical practitioner.
+Service is prompt and courteous, and our retail pharmacy team works diligently to ensure that financial benefits are maximized through co-pay assistance programs for patients who are eligible.
 In addition to prescription services, our retail pharmacy offers a variety of gifts, over-the-counter medications and convenience items.

 The retail pharmacists have developed guidelines for reviewing and dispensing all prescription and supplement products.
 We look for drug-drug interactions and drug-herb interactions and make sure that every supplement prescribed is safe and won’t interfere with a patient’s treatment regimen.
 Naturopathic clinicians help develop guidelines for safe management of herbal and natural products.
 Patients and guests may stop by the retail pharmacy if they have medication-related questions.

-The team at the Hospital Pharmacy is devoted to patient safety.
-Each medication goes through stringent safety tests before it reaches the patient.
-Safety regulations consist of an extensive verification process, which requires two pharmacists to evaluate patient-specific information, such as lab results, past treatment and other clinical issues such as kidney or liver impairment that may require dose modification to ensure you receive the dose that is appropriate for you.
+The Hospital Pharmacy team is devoted to patient safety.
+Each medication goes through careful clinical review, including an extensive verification process to evaluate patient-specific information, such as lab results, treatment history and other clinical issues such as kidney or liver impairment, that may require dose modifications to ensure each patient receives an appropriate treatment regimen.

-Throughout your care, you will likely have questions about your medications and any anti-cancer drugs you are receiving.
-The pharmacy team will interact regularly with your physicians and other practitioners to ensure you receive safe and effective treatment.
+Throughout your care, you will likely have questions about your medications and anti-cancer drugs you are receiving.
+The pharmacy team will interact regularly with your physicians and other practitioners to ensure your treatment regimen is going to plan.
 Pharmacists will be available to help answer your questions and educate you on the safe use of medications.
-We value communication with our patients and other health care practitioners, because this ensures that your overall care is provided in a coordinated and effective way, and ultimately promotes better outcomes for you, our patient.
+We value communication with our patients and other health care practitioners because this ensures that your overall care is provided in a coordinated and effective way.